Fetch Retail Frequently Asked Questions

 - How much quota is my Fetch service likely to use?

 - I have an Internode Fetch service.
 Does this mean that I can purchase an additional Set Top Box from a retail store?

-From 1 July 2014, stores such as Harvey Norman will start selling Fetch TV set top boxes.
+From 1 July 2014, some retail stores started selling Fetch set top boxes.

-Please note that all data used by retail Fetch TV services will be metered by Internode.
+Please note that all data used by retail Fetch services will be metered by Internode.

 |Base Starter Pack||$0 per month